-NOTE: Be sure house batteries contain adequate charge.
-If the batteries are partially discharged, the sofa may not fully recline or return to the upright position.
+NOTE: Ensure house batteries contain adequate charge.
+If the batteries are partially discharged, the lounge may not fully recline or return to the upright position.

-To Extend Pull-Out Footrest Section
+To Extend Footrest

-1. Squeeze latch behind opening at top of lounge face panel and pull footrest trundle section out until it locks in the fully extended position.
+Squeeze the release latch (located behind the front panel opening) and pull footrest trundle out until it locks in the fully extended position.

-2. Lift footrest up and away from lounge until it is raised into position.
+• Lift footrest up and away from lounge to raised position.

-3. The gap between the footrest and seat should provide ample room to enter and exit the lounge.
-If you wish, however, you can unlatch the footrest and push it against the lounge seat.
+NOTE: The gap between the footrest and seat should provide ample room to enter and exit the lounge.
+If you wish, however, you may unlatch the footrest and push it against the lounge seat.